A brief summary of the life of a French-Swiss modern architect Le Corbusier.

-Charles Edouard Jeanneret was born on 6th October, 1887 in La Chaux de Fonds, Switzerland.
+Charles Edouard Jeanneret was born on 6th October 1887 in La Chaux de Fonds, Switzerland.
 His father worked as an artisan.
-Le Corbusier did not receive any formal education in architecture like mies van der Rohe and Frank Lloyd Wright.
+Le Corbusier did not receive any formal education in architecture like Mies van der Rohe and Frank Lloyd Wright.
 He studied applied arts at an art school located in La Chaux de Fonds under architect Rene Chapallaz.
 Later he attended a decoration course arranged by Swiss architect Charles L’Eplatthenier who was also a painter.

 Le Corbusier went to Paris.
-During 1908 to 1910, he joined the studio of the French architect Auguste Perret who introduced employing reinforced concrete in domestic architecture and designed Theatre des Champs Elysees in Art Deco style.
+From 1908 to 1910, he joined the studio of the French architect Auguste Perret who introduced employing reinforced concrete in domestic architecture and designed Theatre des Champs Elysees in Art Deco style.
 Le Corbusier worked as a draftsperson there.

-Le Corbusier architecture achievements include the Villa Fallet, La Chaux de Fonds, 1905; Maison Blanche, his parents’ house, La Chaux de Fonds, 1912; Villa Favre Jacot, Le Locle, 1912; Villa Jacquemet; Villa Stotzer; Dom-Ino House and Anatole Schwob House, La Chaux de Fonds.
+Le Corbusier's architectural achievements include the Villa Fallet, La Chaux de Fonds, 1905; Maison Blanche, his parent's house, La Chaux de Fonds, 1912; Villa Favre Jacot, Le Locle, 1912; Villa Jacquemet; Villa Stotzer; Dom-Ino House and Anatole Schwob House, La Chaux de Fonds.

 Le Corbusier buildings include Ville Contemporaine community; Esprit Nouveau Pavilion for International Exhibition of Modern Decorative and Industrial Arts, Paris, 1925; Villa Savoye (Le Corbusier house), Poissy; Maison La Roche or Villa La Roche Jeanneret, Paris; Chandigarh city planning, India; Villa Le Lac Le Corbusier, Switzerland; Chapel Notre Dame du Haut, Ronchamp and others.
-Le Corbusier left an impact on the subject of arts and architecture around the globe.

-Le Corbusier died on 27th August, 1965 in Roquebrune Cap Martin, France at the age of 77.
+Le Corbusier won the AIA Gold Medal in 1961, and he died on 27th August 1965 in Roquebrune Cap Martin, France at the age of 77, leaving an impact on the subject of arts and architecture around the globe.